ryantd42/NY-Legislative-Git/2023/S1403A-2023/bill.md

  matter of legislative determination.
   §  3.
 Subdivision  2  of section 711 of the real property actions and
- proceedings law, as amended by section 12 of part M of chapter 36 of the laws 2019, is amended to read as follows:
+ proceedings law, as amended by section 12 of part M of chapter 36 of the laws of 2019, is amended to read as follows:
   2. [The] EXCEPT AS PROVIDED IN SECTION SEVEN  HUNDRED  FORTY-SEVEN  OF THIS  ARTICLE, THE tenant has defaulted in the payment of rent, pursuant to the agreement under which the premises are held, and a written demand